IPP 2 – Use and Disclosure

 Organisations must distinguish consent from notice (provided by a collection notice, under IPP 1.3).
 Often individuals have no real choice in a use or disclosure when transacting with government.
 In such circumstances, when the individual signs a form it is usually regarded as an acknowledgement that he or she has received notice.
 It is not ‘consent’ in the proper sense of the word.
 The differences between notice and consent are discussed further under Consent in the Key Concepts chapter.

 If an organisation is seeking to rely on consent as the authority to use or disclose information, it should be opt-in consent.
 The opt-in method demonstrates more reliably that the individual has actively consented compared to the opt-out method.
-For more information, the opt-in and the opt-out consent models are discussed in the ‘Opt In versus Opt Out’ section of Consent in the Key Concepts chapter.
+For more information, the opt-in and the opt-out consent models are discussed under ‘Opt In versus Opt Out’ in the Key Concepts chapter.

 IPP 2.1(c): Necessary for research or statistics in the public interest